Microquake-ai/RFC-micro-seismic-data-exchange-format/rfc_data_content.md

 Thus, we recommend replacing the latitude and longitude fields in the StationXML format with `x`, `y`, and `z` coordinates for both the station and channel locations.
 This change aligns with the earlier modifications made for QuakeML, ensuring consistency across different components of the μseismic system.

-## RFC Section: System Information Storage in ASDF's Auxiliary Data
+## System Information Storage in ASDF's Auxiliary Data

 ### Background